jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 where `_cell_length_a` is the old form of the data name.

-Currently transformations from `DataSource` values to Julia values assume that the `DataSource` values are `String`s that can be directly parsed by the Julia `parse` method.
-In the future this will become a `DataSource`-specific operation to allow binary formats to be handled.
+Currently transformations from `DataSource` values to Julia values assume that the `DataSource` values are either already of the correct type, or are `String`s that can be directly parsed by the Julia `parse` method.

-### Creating new DataSources
+#### Creating new DataSources

 A file format can be used with CIF dictionaries if:

 1. It returns an `Array` of values when provided with a data name defined in the dictionary
 2. `Array`s returned for data names from the same CIF category have corresponding values at the same position in the array - that is, they line up correctly if presented as columns in a table.

 At a minimum, the following methods should work with the `DataSource`:
 `getindex`, `haskey`.

+If the above are true of your type, then it is sufficient to define `DataSource(::MyType) = IsDataSource()` to make it available.

-If the `DataSource` `mds` can be modelled as a collection of `DataSource`s, `iterate_blocks` should also be defined to iterate over the constituent `DataSource`s. `MultiDataSource(mds)` will then create a `DataSource` where values returned for any data names defined in the
+If a `DataSource` `mds` can instead be modelled as a collection of `DataSource`s, `iterate_blocks` should also be defined to iterate over the constituent `DataSource`s. `MultiDataSource(mds)` will then create a `DataSource` where values returned for any data names defined in the